Djudicael/djmxcreation_backend/README.md

 All detail is not decided yet but here the technical stack :

-- IAAS No cloud provider but a private cloud: i intend to use cloudhypervisor, its easy to use light and give a full control on the infrastructure. https://www.cloudhypervisor.org/ https://github.com/cloud-hypervisor/cloud-hypervisor
+- IAAS No cloud provider but a private cloud:
+I intend to use cloudhypervisor, its easy to use light and give a full control on the infrastructure. https://www.cloudhypervisor.org/ https://github.com/cloud-hypervisor/cloud-hypervisor